British Infantry Northwest Europe 1944 Dragon 1/35

-I scribed an additional mold of hair, may not be seen because almost covered with a helmet.
+I scribed an additional mold of hair, which may not be seen because almost covered with a helmet.

 I paint a face by oil painting, and the uniform by enamel painting mainly this time.

 I painted roughly the faces and uniforms.

 I carried forward the work of the faces.
 The expression of the left soldier is an especially nice feeling.

 I advanced the others.
 It is easy to paint around the eyes of this kit.
-The careful painting of the uniform still remains.
+The careful painting of the uniform remains.

 Also, small arms are being painted as you can see.
-Though it is a small work, the strap is very effective.
+Though it is small work, the strap is very effective.

-Because the rucksack belt was not connected if the only kit assembles completed, I added it in epoxy putty.
+Because the rucksack belt was not connected if the only kit assembles were completed, I added it in epoxy putty.
 I intended to make it before, I forgot it.

 The British soldier figure kits are released now by Tamiya, Master box, Mini-art, at that time there was little and valuable.
 It looks good to be put next to the tanks, such as Cromwell, Firefly.

-The British troops fought out a fierce battle with the US Army and other Allied Forces, became the driving force of the victory of the Allied.
+The British troops fought out a fierce battle with the US Army and other Allied Forces, which became the driving force of the victory of the Allied.

 I painted his face with oil.
 I don’t know how long it takes to dry, I left it without haste.

 This soldier is wearing a kind of leather vest, the impression is different from the other three.

 The Bren light machine gun can be treated like this way by one person.
 It is possible to use the base defense by two of the loader and gunner as a heavy machine gun.
 It is surprising to be used after WWII for a long period of time from the Korean War to the Gulf War.